JLESC/jlesc.github.io/_projects/Lossy_checkpoint_restart.md

 Jon Calhoun did an internship of 11 weeks at ANL.

 ## Impact and publications
-{% cite Calhoun17 --file jlesc.bib %}
+See {% cite Calhoun17 --file jlesc.bib %}.
 {% bibliography --cited --file jlesc.bib %}

 ## Future plans